tripl-ai/arc/docs-src/content/patterns/index.md

 ## Header/Trailer Load Assurance

-It is common to see formats like where the input dataset contains multiple record types with a trailer for some sort of load assurance/validation:
+It is common to see formats like where the input dataset contains multiple record types with a trailer for some sort of load assurance/validation which allows processing this sort of data and ensure all records are successful.

 | col0 | col1 | col2 | col3 |
 |------|------|------|------|